 "Patrice is flexible and a pleasure to work with.
 She has a good working knowledge of Growth Mindset and knows how to get people thinking about it and applying it in their work."

-"The Characters Strengths workshop provided by Patrice to business program participants covered a lot of information, delivered in concise chunks that were easy to absorb.
+"The Characters Strengths workshop provided by Patrice to business program participants covered a lot of information, delivered in concise chunks that was easy to absorb.
 The structure was clear, logical and effective.
 Patrice put a lot of thought and expertise into designing it.
 The main benefits for the participants came from doing the character strengths survey, receiving feedback and interacting with Patrice and other participants.
 The training helped the business program participants to understand better their strengths and how these are related with their business vision.
-This format raised the participants’ confidence to use their strengths in implementing their entrepreneurial vision in developing their business.
-Before the workshop, the participants were working on their business plan, financial projections and their self-confidence was on a roller coaster."
+This format raised the participants’ confidence to use their strengths in implementing their entrepreneurial vision in developing their business. "

 "Patrice gave an outstanding presentation on workplace happiness at the Rotary Club of Stoney Creek.
 It was informative and she was very engaging with the audience.
 I would love the opportunity to hear Patrice speak again and would recommend others attend her events.
 Thanks Patrice for a great morning! "